Wednesday, 08 September 2021

 Since 1913 there has been an Italian ice-cream parlour in Ottenser Hauptstaße, which, after world war II became Eiscafe Venezia.
 Today, the owners are no longer of Italian origin, but use

 organic milk for all of their about 20 flavours.
-Unfortunately the ice-cream isn't fully organic itself; the scoop goes for 1.20 EUR.
+Unfortunately the ice-cream isn't fully organic itself; the scoop goes for 1.40 EUR in 2021.
 Usually the cafe closes at midnight, but you may find it closing earlier on bad weather.

 More to try